family research help

 If you have any questions on research please email Tony Kirby, the Honorary Secretary of CALH via our contact page.

-The Aerofilms Archive (1909-1953) is at http://www.britainfromabove.org.uk.
-It contains a large number of aerial photographs of Cambridge and Ely and some of other parts of the county.
+The Aerofilms Archive (1909-1953) contains a large number of aerial photographs of Cambridge and Ely and some of other parts of the county.
 The site is no longer being updated with new images, but it is being maintained.